Welcome to Wei's

 MEN'S WORK BOOTS

-Wei's stocks more than 20 brands of quality work boots, from Ariat to Red Wing.
+More than 25 top quality work boot brands, from Ariat to Red Wing.

 Wei's - Our Story

 Since 1956, spanning over three generations, Wei’s Western Wear

 has been a retail institution in Central Alberta.

 One of the longest standing independent family businesses in the region, we have withstood the test of time because we represent the values of Albertans; hard work, humility, and family.
 It is our tradition to continue offering our legendary selection of western and work wear.

 Western Wear is classic.
 It’s an identifiable look of clothing and footwear that says you are independent, you have strength, and you value your place in the heritage.

 When you think about it, Western Wear has influenced clothing styles and culture across the world for more than 100 years.
 Now that's popular!

 Here’s a small sample of Western Wear influence: the Western movies of Hollywood, since the 1920s.
 The bandanas and neckerchiefs worn by bikers, made famous by Hollywood’s movie The Wild One, starring Marlon Brando?
 Where did those kerchiefs and bandanas come from?
 What are the roots of motorcycle movie Easy Rider?
 Western Wear.